-Nikon D500 versus Panasonic G80
+Nikon D500 vs Panasonic G80

 The Nikon D500 and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were announced, respectively, in January 2016 and September 2016.
 The D500 is a DSLR, while the G80 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D500) and a Four Thirds (G80) sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Panasonic provides 15.8 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G80 is considerably smaller (33 percent) than the Nikon D500.
 Moreover, the G80 is substantially lighter (41 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D500) and the Micro Four Thirds Lens Catalog (G80).
 Mirrorless cameras, such as the G80, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.